maxkarnold/covid-19_twitter_bot/README.md

 Description:

-  Program that scrapes NYT csv file of Missouri county COVID-19 data.
+  Program that scrapes NYT csv file of Missouri county COVID-19 data. (<a href="https://github.com/nytimes/covid-19-data">GITHUB repository</a>)
   When run, it tweets out a message of the the 3 counties with the most new deaths and cases.

 1. run the scraper.py